 One of the most challenging parts of PTC implementation is ensuring system interoperability among all U.S. rail lines and locomotives.
 Given the various readiness levels of North American freight and passenger railroads, including publicly funded commuter lines and short lines, it is important that all railroads continue working together to maintain the health, safety, resiliency and fluidity of the rail network during PTC implementation.

-With the FRA's conditional approval of our PTC safety plan on April 26, 2017, Union Pacific is running PTC operations on more than 13,000 miles in Arizona, Arkansas, California, Colorado, Idaho, Illinois, Iowa, Kansas, Louisiana, Minnesota, Missouri, Nebraska, Nevada, New Mexico, Oregon, Tennessee, Texas, Utah, Washington, Wisconsin and Wyoming.
-Union Pacific and freight and passenger railroads continue working together to safely implement PTC on the remaining 4,000 required route miles.
+With the FRA’s conditional approval of Union Pacific’s PTC safety plan on April 26, 2017, Union Pacific is running PTC operations in Arizona, Arkansas, California, Colorado, Idaho, Illinois, Iowa, Kansas, Louisiana, Minnesota, Missouri, Nebraska, Nevada, New Mexico, Oklahoma, Oregon, Tennessee, Texas, Utah, Washington, Wisconsin and Wyoming.

-Union Pacific completed required employee training in 2018.
-Education is ongoing as we retrain some employees and introduce the system to new hires.
-Training materials are tailored to a variety of roles, including locomotive engineers, conductors, dispatchers, maintenance of way/engineering, mechanical, signal, telecom and information technologies.
+Union Pacific completed required employee training for 26,610 employees, a 100% completion.
+PTC education is ongoing as we retrain employees and introduce the system to new employees.
+Training materials are tailored to a variety of roles, including engineers, conductors, dispatchers, Maintenance of Way/Engineering, Mechanical, Signal, Telecom and IT employees.

 Safely Handling Hazardous Materials

 Union Pacific is obligated to transport hazardous materials by federal law, while trucks are not.
-Our commitment to safely haul this material is reflected in our 99.99 percent success rate delivering without incident.
+Our commitment to safely haul this material is reflected in our 99.99% success rate delivering without incident.

 Union Pacific focuses on accident prevention, preparedness, response and recovery.
 Our Hazardous Materials Management group consists of highly trained experts in hazardous material transportation safety who work with customers and inspect tank cars, ensuring products are properly secured.

-Through our prevention efforts, Union Pacific partners with customers, regulators and other stakeholders to conduct hazardous materials shipment inspections, sponsor training opportunities and actively participate in numerous industry initiatives focused on continuous improvement of hazardous materials shipments.
+Through our prevention efforts, Union Pacific partners with customers, regulators and other stakeholders to conduct hazardous materials shipment inspections, sponsor training opportunities and actively participate in numerous industry initiatives focused on continuous improvement of those shipments.

 While we work to prevent incidents, Union Pacific’s Hazardous Materials Management group regularly prepares for such an event.
 We do this by building strong relationships with first responders and other stakeholders throughout the communities where we operate.

 Over the last 10 years, Union Pacific trained more than 50,000 emergency responders throughout our network.
-Union Pacific is a charter member of TRANSCAER -- a voluntary national outreach effort focused on assisting communities to prepare for and respond to a possible hazardous materials transportation incident.
-Union Pacific has won the TRANSCAER National Achievement Award for 11 consecutive years.
+We are a charter member of TRANSCAER® – a voluntary national outreach effort focused on assisting communities to prepare for and respond to a possible hazardous materials transportation incident.
+Union Pacific has won the TRANSCAER® National Achievement Award for 12 consecutive years.

-Using our unique training tank cars and training box cars, we teach first responders on our system and provide various coaching opportunities and drills.
+Using our unique training tank cars and boxcars, we teach first responders on our system and provide various coaching opportunities and drills.